heavidevi/datascience/README.md

 # datascience
-this is just an experiment in my fornming years.
+this is just an experiment in my forming years.